backblaze-b2-samples/ai-rag-app/README.md

-# Building an AI Chatbot Website with Backblaze B2 + LangChain
+# Building an Conversational AI Chatbot Website with Backblaze B2 + LangChain

-This app shows you how to implement a simple AI chatbot website that uses a large language model (LLM) and retrieval augmented generation (RAG) to answer questions based on a collection of documents, such as PDFs, stored in a private [Backblaze B2 Cloud Object Storage](https://www.backblaze.com/cloud-storage) Bucket.
+This app shows you how to implement a simple Conversational AI chatbot website that uses a large language model (LLM) and [retrieval augmented generation]() (RAG) to answer questions based on a collection of documents, such as PDFs, stored in a private [Backblaze B2 Cloud Object Storage](https://www.backblaze.com/cloud-storage) Bucket.
 The app builds on the techniques introduced in the [Retrieval-Augmented Generation with Backblaze B2](https://github.com/backblaze-b2-samples/ai-rag-examples) samples.

 You can ingest your own set of documents from Backblaze B2 or use a prebuilt vector store built from the Backblaze documentation.
-Once you have configured your vector store, you can use the app's web UI to ask questions; the app will use the vector database and LLM to generate an answer.
-The RAG chain implements [chat history](https://python.langchain.com/docs/concepts/chat_history/), so you can refer back to earlier questions and answers in a natural way.
+Once you have configured your vector store, you can use the app's web UI to ask questions; the app will use the vector database and LLM to generate answers.
+The RAG chain implements [chat history](https://python.langchain.com/docs/concepts/chat_history/), so you can refer back to earlier exchanges in a natural way.

-The sample code uses [OpenAI GPT‑4o mini](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/), but you can easily configure an alternate model such as [Google Gemini 2.0 Flash](https://cloud.google.com/vertex-ai/generative-ai/docs/gemini-v2#2.0-flash), [DeepSeek V3](https://api-docs.deepseek.com/news/news1226), or run a local LLM using a technology such as [Ollama](https://ollama.com/).
-The web UI uses [ChatGPT](https://chatgpt.com/) as a model with some additional instrumentation - each answer includes the execution time of the RAG chain.
+The sample code uses [OpenAI GPT‑4o mini](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/), and I'll explain in this document how you can easily configure an alternate model such as [Google Gemini 2.0 Flash](https://cloud.google.com/vertex-ai/generative-ai/docs/gemini-v2#2.0-flash), [DeepSeek V3](https://api-docs.deepseek.com/news/news1226), or run a local LLM using a technology such as [Ollama](https://ollama.com/).
+The web UI uses [ChatGPT](https://chatgpt.com/) as inspiration, with some additional instrumentation - each answer includes the execution time of the RAG chain.

 TODO - video

 The app is written in Python and leverages the [Django web framework](https://www.djangoproject.com/),  [LangChain AI framework](https://python.langchain.com/docs/introduction/) and [LanceDB vector database](https://lancedb.github.io/lancedb/), all of which are open source.
-We used the the LangChain tutorials [Build a Retrieval Augmented Generation (RAG) App: Part 1](https://python.langchain.com/docs/tutorials/rag/), [Build a Local RAG Application](https://python.langchain.com/v0.2/docs/tutorials/local_rag/), and [Build a Chatbot](https://python.langchain.com/v0.2/docs/tutorials/chatbot/) as the starting point for the app.
+We used the the LangChain tutorials [Build a Retrieval Augmented Generation (RAG) App: Part 1](https://python.langchain.com/docs/tutorials/rag/), [Build a Local RAG Application](https://python.langchain.com/v0.2/docs/tutorials/local_rag/), and [Build a Chatbot](https://python.langchain.com/v0.2/docs/tutorials/chatbot/) in creating the app.

 ## Contents